mauriciopoppe/kubernetes-playground/docs/kubernetes-development.md

 **Headless debugging**

-Run delve in server mode with a debug binary (it runs binary and connects to the server), it waits for a client to connect to the server through an editor.
+Run delve in server mode with a debug binary (it creates a delve server, it connects to the server and starts the target binary), it waits for a client to connect to the server through an editor.

 See `/docs/sandbox-with-debugger.yaml` for more info about my neovim setup.